psu13/mutable-hakyll/posts/bruckner-170.md

 For the Bruckner these little bubbles could have explained the ghostly double harmonics that the violins pulled off at the start of the second movement.
 Or the fuguey bits near the end of the finale.
+Or how there are 2.5 to 3 different versions of the piece, because this somehow always happens with Bruckner.
 You now have _eighty five minutes_ to explain eighty five minutes of music.
 Let's get to it.

 Oh, and yes, I would keep the "bloop!" noises.
 What the hell.